 Employment screening tests typically include a number of assessment tools.
 The five most commonly used employment assessment tests fall into 5 categories:

 For some tests you can prepare in advance and for others you can't.
 Find out more about how to prepare for the employment test

 It will benefit you greatly if you understand these pre employment tests and what they are designed to do.

 Employment Personality Test

 These tests attempt to determine an applicant's personality characteristics and if they relate to the personality requirements of successful performance in the defined job.

-The test format can vary from a brief written test to a long psychological examination.
+The test format can vary from a brief written or computer-based test to a long psychological examination.
 These tests typically measure one or more of five personality dimensions:

 Most personality tests are designed to be used by psychologists.
 However, there are some tests available which can be interpreted by non-psychologists.